Deere & Co plans to acquire European farm equipment maker Monosem

 Monosem specializes in “precision planters” a technologically advanced process in which farmers can specify seed planting depths by each crop row.
 According to Monosem’s website, the company exports about 70 percent of its planters and cultivators to more than 70 countries.
 Deere’s Golden said Monosem employs about 350 people worldwide, mostly in France.

-Despite the weakest U.S. farm economy in nearly 30 years, Deere and other equipment manufacturers, including AGCO (AGCO.N) and CNH Industrial (CNHI.MI), are investing millions in research and development and data gathering applications to add “precision planting” products to their portfolios.
+Despite the weakest U.S. farm economy in nearly 30 years, Deere and other equipment manufacturers, including AGCO and CNH Industrial, are investing millions in research and development and data gathering applications to add “precision planting” products to their portfolios.

-As demand for machinery tapers off because of a sluggish farm economy, manufactures have made big bets that customers will want to add “precision farming” capabilities to their crop production process.
+As demand for machinery tapers off because of a sluggish farm economy, manufacuters have made big bets that customers will want to add “precision farming” capabilities to their crop production process.

 “The whole ag machinery market is moving toward precision planting,” said Stehpen Volkmann, analyst at Jefferies.